ohmyform/ohmyform/README.md

 Follow documentation hosted on [OhMyForm.com](http://ohmyform.com/docs/install/) it will be the main and hopefully only location to obtain the up to date documentation.

+if you pull the repository do not forget to execute: `git submodule update --init`

 ## Where to get help

 [![Discord](https://img.shields.io/discord/595773457862492190.svg?label=Discord%20Chat)](https://discord.gg/Y2TTePM)